scholarslab/GenericXmlImporter/README.md

-Xml Import (plugin for Omeka)
+XML Import (plugin for Omeka)
 =============================

-[Xml Import] is a plugin for [Omeka] that allows to import data and files and to update records from one or multiple XML files via a generic or a custom XSLT sheet.
+[XML Import] is a plugin for [Omeka] that allows to import data and files and to update records from one or multiple XML files via a generic or a custom XSLT sheet.
 It's usefull to import documents and records from other places or from an older installation of Omeka.

-Process uses the plugin [Csv Import Full], an improved fork of [Csv Import], so all imports can be managed in one place.
+Process uses the plugin [CSV Import+], an improved version [CSV Import], so all imports can be managed in one place.

 You should create xsl sheets that convert your original xml files into csv ones.
 It's possible too to convert your xml files into an intermediate simple format